Sabelo-mc/my-portfolio/README.md

 I dressed professionally, rehearsed my introduction, and responded to each question using the STAR method.
 After the interview, I evaluated my performance by considering the feedback provided by both peers and the lecturer.

 **Result:**
 This activity strengthened my professionalism and helped me remain composed in high-pressure situations.
-I now have a clearer understanding of how thorough preparation, confidence, and concise communication contribute to a successful interview.
+I now have a clearer understanding of how thorough preparation, confidence, and concise communication contribute to a successful interview
 ---

 ## 🤝 4.
 PROFESSIONAL NETWORKING